Welcome to the homepage of the European Consortium for Sociological Research (ECSR)

 The purpose of the ECSR, founded in 1991, is to promote theory-driven empirical research in sociology in Europe, particularly by encouraging cooperation between research centres.
 Currently, more than 90 leading European research institutes and university departments are members of the Consortium.

 The ECSR organizes yearly conferences and annual graduate schools.
-It offers internship grants for graduate students and awards a yearly prize for the best PhD thesis among candidates from the ECSR member institutes.
+It offers visitor grants for graduate students and awards a yearly prize for the best PhD thesis among candidates from the ECSR member institutes.

 The European Sociological Review (ESR) is the Consortium’s official journal.